 No, I have not taken a class for lettering, I am self taught, learnt the hard way by making mistakes and watching YouTube videos 🙂

 If I can do it, you can do it too.

 Your videos are great.
 Could you tell me which pen you use for calligraphy?

-I use the Tombow Dual Brush pens in all of my colorful lettering.
+Mostly, I use the Tombow Dual Brush pens in all of my colorful lettering.
 As a beginner I learnt most of the hand muscle movement using the Tombow Fudenosuke brush pen with the Hard tip.
-I found that pen to be more easy to control as a beginner because of its smaller brush tip.
+This pen was more easy to control as a beginner because of its smaller brush tip.
 Nowadays, I prefer the Tombow Fudenosuke brush pen with Soft tip for my narrower smaller brush lettering because it gives much thicker downstrokes than the hard tip.